US staffing hours down due to Thanksgiving holiday

 The US staffing industry is a large and dynamic market that continues to offer big opportunities

+The volume of hours remains below last year’s levels.
 The year-over-year decline in the Indicator is directionally in line with the decline in temporary help employment as reported in the Bureau of Labor Statistics’ monthly Employment Situation reports.
-The September 2024 US Jobs Report (published on September 6th) estimates that employment in the temporary help services industry fell by -5.2% in August 2024, on a Y/Y basis; and was stable (-0.1%) when compared with July 2024.
+The December 2024 US Jobs Report (published on December 6th) estimates that employment in the temporary help services industry declined by -5% in November 2024, on a Y/Y basis; and was stable (0.1%) when compared with October 2024.

-With most economists projecting solid growth in the US economy this year (real GDP growth of 2% or higher), we are keeping our eyes open for signs of an eventual uptick in demand for temporary staffing.
+With the US economy continuing to show a GDP growth rate of more than 2%, and the US elections now behind us, we are keeping our eyes open for signs of an eventual uptick in demand for temporary staffing.

 Competitive pressures remain elevated but there are continuing and large opportunities for those staffing firms that have developed a competitive advantage via either their technology, their service offerings, or both.
 For more discussion of the market dynamics for each skill segment of staffing, SIA Corporate Members are encouraged to read our latest US Staffing Industry Forecast report, published on September 10th.
 To read more about the current staffing environment, please see SIA’s Insights on the Recent Downturn in US Temporary Staffing 2024 report.